 In general, Siberian larch has low requirements with respect to chemical soil properties (Dylis, 1947).
-It can grow on a wide range of soils and may colonise even rather fresh sediments (Timoshok and Skorokhodov, 2014).
+It can grow on a wide range of soils and may colonise even rather fresh sediments (Timoshok et al., 2014).
 Siberian larch can also adapt to low nutrient availability by enhanced soil nutrient exploitation (Lebedev, 2012; Chernyshenko and Vasilyev, 2019).
-Most importantly, it needs nitrogen (Lebedev, 2010; Chernyshenko and Vasilyev, 2019), like many other larch species including Larix gmelinii (Schulze et al., 1995; Liang et al., 2014), Larix kaempferi (Leyton, 1956; Kayama et al., 2009) and hybrids such as Larix x eurolepis (Pâques, 1994).
+Most importantly, it needs nitrogen (Lebedev and Lebedev, 2010; Chernyshenko and Vasilyev, 2019), like many other larch species including Larix gmelinii (Schulze et al., 1995; Liang et al., 2014), Larix kaempferi (Leyton, 1956; Kayama et al., 2009) and hybrids such as Larix x eurolepis (Pâques, 1994).
 Also a lack in K and Mg may limit the growth of larch species on poor, sandy soils (Leyton, 1956; Phu, 1975), whereas growth limitation by insufficient P supply has not yet been reported.
 Generally, differences in the vitality and growth of larch are more commonly caused by climatic or hydrological differences than by nutrient limitations (Fiedler et al., 1980; Stüber, 1998; Viers et al., 2013).

 Because of the low nutrient requirements of Siberian larch and since we did not detect any significant differences in the chemical properties of soils under disturbed forest with regrowth of trees (DWIR) and under disturbed forest showing no regrowth of trees (DNOR), we conclude that chemical soil properties are not responsible for the differences in post-disturbance regrowth of Siberian larch in our study area.
 The uppermost 10 cm of the soils under FOR had even significantly smaller N stocks and lower contents of exchangeable Ca, Mg and K than the uppermost 10 cm of the soils under DNOR.
 Nevertheless, saplings and young trees were growing in the FOR areas, which confirms that the nutrient supply of all analysed soils fulfilled the needs of Siberian larch.
-Furthermore, the Also, nutrient stocks were similar or even higher compared to those reported from other Siberian larch forests and from forests of various other larch species (Kayama et al., 2009; Watanabe et al., 2012; Wang et al., 2014).
+Furthermore, the nutrient stocks were similar or even higher compared to those reported from other Siberian larch forests and from forests of various other larch species (Fiedler et al., 1980; Hwang and Son, 2006; Kayama et al., 2009; Park et al., 2009; Lebedev and Lebedev, 2010; Watanabe et al., 2012; Wang et al., 2014).

-435 4.2 Physical soil properties and soil hydrology
+350 4.2 Physical soil properties and soil hydrology

-Soils under DWIR had significantly more silt and clay, and thus higher plant-available field capacity than soils under DNOR, which were considerably sandier (Figure 4).
-As mean annual precipitation in Tosontsengel is only 200-250 mm, lack of water conditions, it is plausible that soil texturesilt and clay content, and corresponding plant-available field capacity are dominant key factors controlling the post-disturbance tree regrowth pattern.
-The similarity in silt and clay contents of soils under DNOR and soils under STE (no significant difference in Figure 4) points to a potential risk of DNOR sites to permanently shift to steppe vegetation.
+Soils under DWIR had significantly more silt and clay, and thus higher plant-available field capacity (Amelung et al., 2018) than soils under DNOR, which were considerably sandier.
+As mean annual precipitation in Tosontsengel is only 200-250 mm, lack of water represents a major limitation for tree growth (Dulamsuren et al., 2009; 2010; 2011; Chenlemuge et al., 2015b;

+2015a).
+Under these climatic conditions, it is plausible that soil texture and corresponding plant-available field capacity are dominant factors controlling the post-disturbance tree regrowth pattern.
+The measured plant-available field capacities confirmed the difference between the soils under DWIR and DNOR.
+Moreover, the data of the entire soil profiles showed that the texture of soils under DWIR was similar to that of soils under near-natural forest (FOR), and that the texture of soils under DNOR was similar to that of soils under steppe (STE).
+Also, the PCA confirmed the similarities between soils under DNOR and STE, thus pointing to a potential risk of DNOR to shift from forest to steppe vegetation.
 Such potential shift has already been predicted for the forest-steppe in the Khentey Mountains, Mongolia (Dulamsuren and Hauck, 2008; Dulamsuren et al., 2009).